MattMckenzy/Triggered/README.md

 The left hand side (or top on smaller screens) has the navigation menu and includes the following pages:
 - **Home**: page that contains service start/stop buttons, as well as a filterable list of messages from the service.
-- **Modules**: page used to create and maintain modules that will be triggered by events.
+- **Modules**: page used to create and manage modules that will be triggered by events.
-- **Utilities**: page used to create and maintain reusable code that can be consumed from any module.
+- **Utilities**: page used to create and manage reusable code that can be consumed from any module.
-- **Testing Center**: page used to create, maintain and execute tests on any event supported by the service.
+- **Testing Center**: page used to create, manage and execute tests on any event supported by the service.
+- **Data**: page used to create and manage persisted data objects, for use in modules and utilities.
+Used in conjuction with the Data Service.
 - **Configuration**: page that lets you change default configuration settings, as well as create and maintain custom settings that can be used in any module.
 - **README**: page showing this README.